filiperomero2/ViralUnity/README.md

 Importantly, in case this directory organization is not strictly available, the pipeline will fail.
 Any directory outside these specifications on the root directory will halt execution.
 Each sample directory is expected to only have two (R1 and R2) fastq files (with .fastq or .fastq.gz extensions).
 Sample names should not include the underline character (_).

-If the structure is followed, the script iterates over these directories, performing QC (trimmomatic), read mapping (Bowtie2), variant calling (bcftools) and consensus sequence inferences (bcftoools/bedtools).
+If the structure is correct, the script iterates over these directories, performing QC (trimmomatic), read mapping (Bowtie2), variant calling (bcftools) and consensus sequence inferences (bcftoools/bedtools).
 QC reports are generated with fastQC and multiQC.
-The results from all these analysis are stored in a directory with the suffix RESULTS/, created within the path specified by argument 1.
+The results from all these analysis are stored in the specified output directory.

 ### Run

-To effectively run the pipeline, just activate the conda environment and launch the analysis:
+To run the pipeline, just activate the conda environment and launch the analysis:

     $ conda activate ViralUnity
     $ ~/ViralUnity/SCRIPT/ViralUnity.sh --LIBDIR ~/LIBRARIES/RUN_1/ --OUTDIR ~/ANALYSIS/RUN1/ --REF ~/REFERENCE_GENOMES/reference.fasta --ADAPTERS ~/trimmomatic/adapter.fa